TiBeN/15khz-arcade-pkg/README.md

 at real native resolution of the emulated system to make the "pixel perfect" experience.

-Among others things, this packages provides a patched Linux Kernel and patched Xorg nouveau drivers that allow the graphic stack to display very low resolutions used by old consoles, arcades machines and computers, theses resolutions beeing not allowed by the system by default.
+Among others things, this package provides a patched Linux kernel and patched Xorg nouveau drivers that allow the graphic stack to switch to very low resolutions used by old consoles, arcades machines and computers, theses resolutions being not allowed by the system by default.
 A patched Mame version named `Groovymame` is provided too.
 This customized Mame version automatically switchs the resolution of the monitor to the resolution of the original emulated system.
 Instructions are provided to reproduce this